TheOld/vscode-fluent-ui/README.md

 ## Features

-The default installtion (via `> Fluent UI: enable`) has all features enabled.
-You disable some feature via settings, just search for `Fluent` there.
+The default installtion (via `> Fluent UI: enable`) has all features enabled by default (provided you didn't disable some of them via settings before activating).
+You can disable some features via settings, just search for `Fluent` there.

-> After changing one of the settings, you'll have to run `> Fluent UI: reload` to apply the styles
+> After changing one of the settings, you'll have to run `> Fluent UI: reload` to reapply the
-> again.
+> styles.

 ### App background